Boy's a Liar

 "Boy's a Liar" is a song by British singer PinkPantheress.
-It was released on 30 November 2022 through Warner Records as a single and included on her extended play, Take Me Home, in December 2022.
-Written and produced by PinkPantheress and Mura Masa, "Boy's a Liar" is a dance-pop, bubblegum pop, and synth-pop song with a Jersey club beat, elements of chiptune and hyperpop, and lyrics about feeling inadequate in a relationship.
+Released on 30 November 2022 through Warner Records as a single, it was later included on her extended play, Take Me Home.
+Written and produced by her and Mura Masa, the song is a dance-pop, bubblegum pop, and synth-pop song with a Jersey club beat, elements of chiptune, lo-fi and hyperpop, and lyrics about feeling inadequate in a relationship.
 It gained traction on TikTok soon after its release and later peaked at number two in the UK, Ireland, and Australia.

-A remix of the song with American rapper Ice Spice, titled "Boy's a Liar Pt.
-2", was released through Parlophone Records, Elektra Records, and 3EE on 3 February 2023.
-It features an additional verse from Ice Spice, and its music video, directed by George Buford and Frederick Buford, depicts both performers in various locations throughout New York City.
-The remix was received well by critics and became PinkPantheress's first entry on the Billboard Hot 100 and the first top-10 for both PinkPantheress and Ice Spice after it peaked at number three on the chart, also peaking at number three on the Billboard Global 200.
-The remix also reached number one in New Zealand and number two in Canada.
+A remix of the song, retitled "Boy's a Liar Pt.
+2", featuring American rapper Ice Spice, was released through Parlophone Records, Elektra Records, and 3EE on 3 February 2023 as the lead single from PinkPantheress' debut album, Heaven Knows.

+Both "Boy's a Liar" and its remix received positive reviews from critics.
+The remix was commercially successful, reaching number three on the US Billboard Hot 100, becoming the first top-10 on the chart for both PinkPantheress and Ice Spice and the first chart entry for PinkPantheress.
+It was certified platinum by the Recording Industry Association of America (RIAA).
+The song also reached number three on the Billboard Global 200, and globally, reached number one in New Zealand and number two in Canada.
+A music video for the remix, directed by George and Frederick Buford, shows PinkPantheress and Ice Spice together in various locations throughout New York City.
-Original version

 Background and composition

-Prior to the release of "Boy's a Liar", English singer PinkPantheress found success on TikTok and with the release of her debut mixtape To Hell with It.
+Prior to the release of "Boy's a Liar", English singer PinkPantheress found success on TikTok and with the release of her debut mixtape, To Hell with It.
 Record producer Mura Masa, who had previously produced PinkPantheress's 2021 single "Just for Me", produced "Boy's a Liar" at the studio in Mura Masa's garden at home, where the two had been spending time together due to their living close to one another.
 The song was made in about two hours.
 After PinkPantheress released the Kaytranada-produced "Do You Miss Me?" in early November 2022, "Boy's a Liar" was released through Warner Records on 30 November 2022 and later included on her extended play Take Me Home, released in December 2022.
 It became popular on TikTok, where it soundtracked over 760,000 videos as of February 2023.